Columnists, Past Issues, Shannon Latham, V12I2

 Heading Back to the Shed Lot

 Yes, it’s been quite some time since I last sold a shed—long before the COVID boom, in fact.
 I had the unfortunate timing of closing my last shed lot just before the frenzy.
-While I still receive inquiries, I typically hand off leads to my shed-builder and -seller friends nearby.
+While I still receive inquiries, I typically hand off leads to my shed-builder and seller friends nearby.

 However, nearly six years after stepping back from direct sales to focus on other endeavors, I felt it was time to dip my toes back into the water.
 Not only do we believe we can better serve customers, but re-engaging in sales also provides us with real-time experiences to share on the podcast.

-First things first: the products themselves.
 It goes without saying that we aim to sell quality products.
 Throughout my years in sales, I’ve never heard a customer say, “Give me something of lesser quality.”

 This brings me to the decision between wholesale and consignment.
 Here in the Midwest, it seems that consignment opportunities are becoming more prevalent than wholesale options.

-With wholesale, there are various negotiation factors to consider, such as minimum order quantities and delivery logistics.
-What’s the margin for increasing prices above MSRP?
 On the other hand, consignment typically involves a standard 10 percent sales commission, with performance incentives in some cases.

 However, the responsibility for delivery usually falls on the company, which can be beneficial for the consignment dealer.
 Essentially, the more you sell, the more you earn; however, the margins are a bit thinner.
 Additionally, you should consider the structure of your business—are you an independently owned sales lot, or are you operating under a company’s brand that requires you to sell only their product?